taunsquared/graphic-novel-thesis/ComicBookScript/2019-04-04_Script-Final.md

 PA: **"Please step *away* from the safety barrier!
 Please *STEP AWAY* from the safety barrier!!"**

-**"Afraid to take on more refugees, the Space Consortium shut down the Shuttle Ferry service, 'until further notice'."**
+**"Afraid to take on more refugees, Space Consortium shut down the Space Ferry service, 'until further notice'."**

 ### Page 12